Sexual Offences (Amendment) Act 1976: Section 5(5)

-Proceedings for an offence under subsection (5) of the preceding section (including such an offence which is alleged to have been committed by virtue of the preceding subsection) shall not be instituted except by or with the consent of the Attorney General or, if the offence is alleged to have been committed in Northern Ireland, of the Attorney General for Northern Ireland; and where a person is charged with such an offence it shall be a defence to prove that at the time of the alleged offence he was not aware, and neither suspected nor had reason to suspect, that the publication [or programme in question was of, or (as the case may be) included,] such matter as is mentioned in subsection (1) of that section.

 For the words "or broadcast" in this subsection, there was substituted the words "broadcast or cable programme" by section 57(1) of, and paragraph 34(5) of Schedule 5 to Cable and Broadcasting Act 1984.
 That Act was repealed on 1 December 1990 by section 203(3) of, and Schedule 21 to, the Broadcasting Act 1990.
 For the words "broadcast or cable programme in question was of" there was substituted the words "or programme in question was of, or (as the case may be) included," by section 203(1) of, and paragraph 26(2) of Schedule 20 to, the said Act of 1990.

-This section was explained by section 12 of the Criminal Jurisdiction Act 1975 (repealed for England and Wales by Part II of Schedule 2 to the Prosecution of Offences Act 1979).
+This section was explained by section 12 of the Criminal Jurisdiction Act 1975 (repealed for England and Wales by part II of schedule 2 to the Prosecution of Offences Act 1979).
 The said section 12 provided that this subsection did not prevent the arrest without warrant, or the issue or execution of a warrant for the arrest, of a person for any offence, or the remand in custody or on bail of a person charged with any offence, and that this subsection was subject to any enactment concerning the apprehension or detention of children or young persons.